Knight-Wu/articles/.stackedit-trash/spark.1.md

 #### lineage(血统)
-> each RDD has a set of partitions, which are atomic pieces of the dataset; a set of dependencies on parent RDDs, which capture its lineage; a function for computing the RDD based on its parents; and metadata about its partitioning scheme and data placement.
+ each RDD has a set of partitions, which are atomic pieces of the dataset; a set of dependencies on parent RDDs, which capture its lineage; a function for computing the RDD based on its parents; and metadata about its partitioning scheme and data placement.

+* With [spark.logLineage](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/spark-rdd-lineage.html#spark_logLineage) property enabled, `toDebugString` is included when executing an action.